Columbia Memorial Health Community Service Plan Update 2014-2017

 3. Public Participation:

 a.
-In response the New York State’s health improvement plan, Columbia Memorial Hospital has developed partnerships with community agencies through a coordinated approach to community service.
+In response the New York State’s health improvement plan, Columbia Memorial Health has developed partnerships with community agencies through a coordinated approach to community service.
 There are over 50 agencies and organizations working with the hospital to meet the needs of the community, including: The Columbia County Department of Health, Greene County Department of Health, Mental Health Association of Columbia and Greene County, Twin County Recovery Services, Columbia County Department of Human Services, Greene County Mental Health Services, County Sheriff’s Departments and other local, law enforcement agencies, Catholic Charities, Greene County Rural Health Network, Columbia County Healthcare Consortium, Columbia Opportunities, Columbia County Medical Society, American Red Cross, public schools in both Columbia and Greene Counties, Columbia Greene Community College, Columbia Greene Network of Healthcare Professionals, Columbia and Greene County businesses, Columbia and Greene County Departments of Social Services, Hudson River HealthCare and others.
 Columbia and Greene County Departments of Health along with local and regional community agencies have been working and continue to work with Columbia Memorial to develop a comprehensive community service plan.

 b.
 Columbia and Greene County Departments of Health have been working since 2010 on a comprehensive process to identify healthcare priorities through Mobilizing for Action through Planning and Partnerships (MAPP) committees.
 The process includes the assessment of risks and identification of programs that support the mobilization of a wide range of services.
 Outcomes from the assessments for both Columbia and Greene Counties have identified key stakeholders and community support systems that address the priorities.
 Each county developed a list of priorities and formed committees to address the issues identified.
 Teams of organizations, business leaders, church groups and agencies participated in the assessment process.
 The MAPP meetings are held bi-monthly in both counties with Columbia Memorial representation on both the Columbia and Greene County teams.
 Many of the organizations have offices in both counties and currently there are no inpatient hospital services in Greene County.